GANitak/community/community.hachyderm.io/content/fr/docs/moderation/covenant/_index.md

 ---
-title: "Moderator Covenant"
+title: "Convention de Modérateurs/trices"
 linkTitle: "Covenant"
 weight: 40
 description: >
-   How Hachyderm moderators moderate Hachyderm.
+  Comment Hachyderm modérateurs/trices modère Hachyderm.
 ---

 This is the set of principles that Hachyderm moderators agree to